privong/papers-in-markdown/aastex62/demo.md

 It currently supports 25 input formats and 47 output formats (including variations of standards).
 Additional formats can be supported by providing user-defined writers, written in the lua language.
 `pandoc` is written in the Haskell programming language and supports extensions written as filters.
-During the document conversion `pandoc` can use additional metadata specific in a YAML ("YAML Ain't Markup Languge) header.
+During the document conversion `pandoc` can use additional metadata specific in a YAML ("YAML Ain't Markup Languge") header.
 This header can either be prepended to the Markdown text or incorporated from a separate file.

 In order to convert Markdown source into a \TeX\ file which is compatible with journal submission requirements I have created a set of templates which instruct `pandoc` in how to generate the output.
 Note that the author can write \TeX\ directly into the Markdown file and `pandoc` will happily pass it through to the finished product.
 However, this may compromise alternate (non-\TeX) output formats.
-For example, the \aastex\ `deluxetable` environment can be used, but will not properly render in non-\TeX\ formats.
+For example, the \aastex\ `deluxetable` environment can be used, but it will not be rendered as a table in non-\TeX\ formats and will instead be displayed as the raw \TeX\ source (or worse).
-Pandoc filers^[<https://pandoc.org/filters.html>] may be crafted to convert simple `pandoc` tables into `deluxetable`s on the fly, if desired.
+Pandoc filers^[<https://pandoc.org/filters.html>] can be crafted to convert simple `pandoc` tables into `deluxetable`s on the fly, if desired.

 ## Paper Organization